Updated March 3, 2021

 Although you'll be in quarantine or isolation, you're not alone.
 The Susquehanna COVID Care Team has established a multi-layered system to support you.

-Once in your quarantine or isolation location, you will receive a daily phone call from the university’s Contact Tracing Team personnel, who will help you monitor your health and symptoms and track your progress.
+Once in your quarantine or isolation location, you will receive a daily phone call from the university’s COVID Care Coordinator, who will track your progress.
+If you become symptomatic, you should call the Health Center immediately so they can monitor your health.
 It is important to promptly answer any calls or emails from the Student Health Center, your COVID Care Coordinator or the Contact Tracing Staff.

 If you receive notification that you have been sent a package, notify firstname.lastname@example.org and they will make arrangements to get your package to you.